nexfoundation/nex-door-ui/README.md

 ### VS Code Remote Container

 What is Remote Container?
 It let us use a Docker container as a full-featured development environment.
 We can jump in development without the need of cumbersome environment set-up.

 Ref: (https://code.visualstudio.com/docs/remote/containers)

-1. We have set the required development environment in

 #### Prerequiste
 - Docker Desktop installed